FrankDrop/DataElephant/README.md

     b.
 On Linux, create a DataElephant object with the options 'unix_root' and 'unix_temp' set to the paths of your storage and temporary storage folders.
         For example: a = DataElephat(@example,'unix_root','D:/StorageElephants','unix_temp','D:/TemporaryElephants');

-3. Note that options set while creating a new DataElephant object always override options set in the config file.
+Note that options set while creating a new DataElephant object always override options set in the config file.

 G. Open the file 'demo.m' in one of the folders inside the examples folder.
-Make sure that the 'win_root', 'win_temp', 'unix_root', and 'unix_temp' options are either removed (when you edited the config file) or set to the correct folder (see F.2).
+Make sure that the current 'win_root', 'win_temp', 'unix_root', and 'unix_temp' options are either removed (when you edited the config file) or set to the correct folder (see F.2).